 - Muslims can still make non-Syariah compliant investments.
 No one is going to stop you.
 There is no Islamic police who will arrest you or anything.
 It’s a personal choice.

-- Non-Muslims can get Islamic investments.
+- Non-Muslims can get Islamic investments in Malaysia.
 You absolutely can, no problem.
 The only downside is the selection is much smaller, and at times non-existent – warrants, futures, and options trading are all not Syariah-compliant.
 (Don’t @ me, this is completely true)

 - Spellings may differ.
 For example, sometimes you’ll see Syariah, sometimes Shariah.
 Doesn’t matter, same thing.

 - I’m taking it in good faith.
 Islam may be perfect (for believers), but Muslims are not.
 If Islamic finance experts and bodies gave an Islamic product the halal stamp, I’ll believe them, even if there may be conflicting views about the ‘Islamic-ness’ of it all.